Geod-Geom/CMfM/README.md

 ## Usage

 For testing the code, please run the notebook in the notebook folder.
-The notebook will be uploaded soon.

 ## Datasets